 The driver of every vehicle involved in an accident must:

-- Stop at the scene of the crash.
+- Stop at the scene of the accident

-If someone is killed or injured then the driver of every vehicle involved in an accident must [s 43 Road Traffic Act 1961 (SA)]:
+If someone is injured or killed then the driver of every vehicle involved in an accident must:

 - stop immediately at the scene of the accident

 - immediately give all possible assistance